Newtonian-like behavior of starting vortex flow in superfluid helium at high Reynolds numbers: Conclusions

-L.~Xu and M.~La~Mantia thank M.~Nitsche and R.~Krasny for fruitful discussions.
-M.~La~Mantia thanks P.~Dabnichki, for providing the PMMA wings employed in the study, M. Rotter, for valuable help during the experiments' preparation, and L. Brichet, for contributing to the more recent experimental campaign mentioned in section~\ref{results}.
-J.~Blaha and M.~La~Mantia acknowledge financial support from the Ministry of Education, Youth and Sports of the Czech Republic under Grant No.~LL2326.
+\backsection[Acknowledgements]{L.~Xu and M.~La~Mantia thank M.~Nitsche and R.~Krasny for fruitful discussions.
+M.~La~Mantia thanks P.~Dabnichki, for providing the PMMA wings employed in the study, M.~Rotter, for valuable help during the experiments' preparation, and L.~Brichet, for contributing to the more recent experimental campaign mentioned in \S\ref{results}.}

+\backsection[Funding]{J.~Blaha and M.~La~Mantia acknowledge financial support from the Ministry of Education, Youth and Sports of the Czech Republic under Grant No.~LL2326.}